 Pricing is hard to track down on the Rivian R1T, but recent reports indicate it ranges from $90,000 for the base model to $108,750 for the Adventure Quad-Motor model.

 The Silverado EV is Chevy’s first entry into the EV segment.
 It may share the Silverado nameplate with Chevy’s volume-selling lineup, but its design is distinct.
 It features a closed grill, slit-style lighting, and a shorter bed.
 Overall, it feels like a truck, albeit one designed with aerodynamics top of mind.

 Chevy is still finalizing numbers on the Silverado EV, as it’s not due out until the 2024 model year.
-However, initial estimates peg it at over 660 horsepower and 780 pound-feet of torque.
-This will deliver a sub-4.5-second 0-to-60 time and a 4,536-kg towing capacity.
-There will also be a fleet-only variant with a 9,072-kg towing capacity after launch.
+However, initial estimates peg it at up to 754 horsepower and 785 pound-feet of torque.
+This will deliver a sub-4.5-second 0-to-60 time and a 4,534-kg towing capacity.
+After launch, there will also be a WT variant with a 9,072-kg towing capacity.

-This zero-emissions pickup will debut with a 400-mile driving range RST First Edition model, but more models will follow with lower ranges and more affordable pricing.
+This zero-emissions pickup will debut with a 640-km driving range, but more models will follow with lower ranges and more affordable pricing.